CLICK HERE FOR A FREE TRADEMARK CONSULT!

 How To Trademark A Band Name: An EASY Guide

 The name of your band is your brand.
 Trademarks protect brands, like band names.
-If you prevent anyone else from using it or taking it from you, you need to trademark it.
+If you want prevent anyone else from using it or taking it from you, you need to trademark it.

 By Michael Kondoudis, Music Trademark Attorney